ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

         ```
  + Launch Multiple Ubuntu Guest VMs

-   Run the `start_all_ubuntu.sh`
+   Run the `start_all_ubuntu.sh`, Please be patient, it will take some time
     ```shell
-    #in the host
+    #on the host
     cd /home/$USER/scripts/setup_guest/ubuntu/
     sudo ./start_all_ubuntu.sh
     ```

-    Script enablements:
+   After running start_all_ubuntu.sh, it will help you do the following:

-    1. It has created multiple copies of `OVMF` files.
+   1. create multiple copies of `OVMF` files.

-    2. It has created and setup the Ubuntu guest images.
-You can check that the images are named as `ubuntu.qcow2`, `ubuntu2.qcow2`, `ubuntu3.qcow2` and `ubuntu4.qcow2`.
+   2. create and setup the Ubuntu guest images.
+And the images will be named as `ubuntu.qcow2`, `ubuntu2.qcow2`, `ubuntu3.qcow2` and ubuntu4.qcow2`.

-    3. Run to start 4 VMs.
+   3. start 4 VMs

     Script content:

     ```shell
     #!/bin/bash
     # Sample script to launch multiple Ubuntu guests